-This document was created to explain the functionality of the WiMA-Extension at one hand and to encourage the reader to find bugs inside the program.
-Hence the document is split in two parts.
-The first part contains instructions on how to use WiMA and the second part gives some suggestions for testing.
+This document was created to explain the functionality of the WiMA-Extension at one hand, and to encourage the reader to find bugs inside the program.
 As the extension is still being developed the contents demonstrated inside this document may differ from those ones in the program.